job/rpkitouch/README.md

 *libssl-dev*
-package, on Redhat/Rocky/Fedora install the *openssl-devel* package, then simply issue the following command to build '`make`';
+package, on Redhat/Rocky/Fedora install the *openssl-devel* package, then simply issue
+'`make`'
+to build;
-on Centos 7 install the
+on Centos 7 install
 *openssl11-devel*
-via EPEL, and build the program via
+from EPEL and then build the program using this special target '`make centos7`'
-'`make centos7`'.

 # EXIT STATUS